dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 .. note::
     To create an organization, contact |support_email|_.

 A customer contract defines an organization, which represents a company or institution in the Leap service.
 An organization contains one or more associated projects.

 Organization Administrators
 ---------------------------

-:ref:`Organization administrators <org_admin>` can invite people
+:ref:`Organization administrators <admin_def_organization_administrator>` can
-to the Leap service in any :ref:`role <role>` as well as administer many aspects of the projects contained in their organization, including specifying a project's allowed email addresses and performing all tasks that a project administrator can.
+invite people to the Leap service in any :ref:`role <admin_def_role>` as well as administer many aspects of the projects contained in their organization, including specifying a project's allowed email addresses and performing all tasks that a project administrator can.

 Viewing Allowed Emails
 ----------------------

 The **Allowed Email Settings** section displays the email addresses, domains, and subdomains that are allowed for the members of all projects in an organization.
-Organization administrators can further restrict each :ref:`project's allowed email addresses <allowed_email_addresses>`.
+Organization administrators can further restrict each :ref:`project's allowed email addresses <admin_allowed_email_addresses>`.

-.. note:: If you need to change an organization's allowed email addresses
+.. note:: If you need to change an organization's allowed email addresses for
-    for project members, contact |support_email|_.
+    project members, contact |support_email|_.

 Viewing Summary Information for Projects
 ----------------------------------------

 The organization's **Projects** tab displays summary information for all projects in an organization.

 .. tabularcolumns:: |l|L|